mayuresh-ncsu/search_algorithms_python/README.txt

 roads.txt

-Command line arguments are as follow in csc520_VCL:
+Command line arguments are as follow :

-$ python3.0 SearchUSA search_type src_city dst_city
+$ python3.0/6/7 SearchUSA search_type src_city dst_city

 search_type can be 'bfs', 'dfs' or 'astar' src_city and dst_city can be any cities which are present in roads.txt using same format and casing.